 This matter came before the District of Columbia Board of Elections ("the Board") on December 6, 2023.
-It concerns a recommendation by the Board's General Counsel, pursuant to D.C.
+It concerns the Board's General Counsel's recommendation, pursuant to D.C.
 Code § 1-1001.18(a), that the Board take enforcement action in the above-captioned matter.
 Chairman Gary Thompson and Board members Karyn Greenfield and J.C.
 Boggs presided over the hearing.
-The Board's General Counsel and Office of General Counsel and BOE staff were also present.
+The Board's General Counsel, Office of General Counsel and BOE staff, and Eddie Bishop were also present.